Kjartan Finnbogason: Ferencváros

 He scored a hat-trick in the second round proper of the 2018–19 Magyar Kupa season against Sárvári FC.

 He was the top scorer of the 2018-19 Magyar Kupa season.

 Vejle

 On 20 January 2019, Kjartan signed for Vejle Boldklub.

 Return to Horsens

 After terminating his deal with Vejle, Finnbogason returned to AC Horsens on 6 October 2020, signing a deal until June 2021.
-His contract was terminated by mutual consent in January 2021 due to personal reasons, with Kjartan expressing an interest in returning to Iceland.
+His contract was terminated by mutual consent in January 2021 for personal reasons, with Kjartan expressing an interest in returning to Iceland.

 Esbjerg

-On 1 February 2021, Kjartan signed a six-month contract with second-tier Danish 1st Division club Esbjerg fB.
+On 1 February 2021, Kjartan signed a 2000 -month contract with second-tier Danish 1st Division club Esbjerg fB.
 Efter two goals in seven league games, Finnbogason's deal was terminated by mutual agreement on 11 May 2021, one day after the club's head coach, Ólafur Kristjánsson, was fired.

 International career

 Kjartan scored his first ever international goal against China in the 2017 China Cup.